Betoken/Whitepaper/BetokenWhitepaper.md

 ##### 3.1.2.1 Pros for Choosing Betoken as a Manager

 * Low barrier of entry.
 No need to learn a specific language, API, or type of algorithm, or even anything about programming; all you need to do is get some Kairo and start making decisions.
+* No bootstrapping effort needed.
+New managers in Betoken will be able to immediately start working for a full-fledged fund, rather than having to bootstrap a fund by themselves.
 * Higher returns.
 The ROI for making decisions in Betoken is even higher than that of directly investing into the tokens, and the commission you get is proportional to the fund's assets.
 No middleman taking away a large portion of your profits for no good reason.
-* Automation: Betoken'll provide an automation for the whole buying, selling and reporting process.
+* Automation: Betoken will automate the whole buying, selling and reporting process.
 See part 1.3.4 Reduction of operational costs.

 ##### 3.1.2.2 Cons for Choosing Betoken as a Manager